-the school has continued to prioritise the mental health and well-being of our pupils and their families.
+The school has continued to prioritise the mental health and well-being of our pupils and their families.
 This has been in partnership with the Thurrock Council's School Wellbeing Service and the NHS' Mental Health Support Teams.
-This work has been co-ordinated by the academy's internal Mental Health and Wellbeing Team.
+This work has been co-ordinated by the academy's internal Mental Health and Wellbeing Team, led by the Senior Mental Health Lead.